 Ultimately, the goal of this seminar is to help children and parents understand and adjust to the changes experienced and set the stage for future family growth.

-Please note: While this seminar provides parents with valuable information to help their children cope with the stress of divorce, it is not a therapy or counseling session and should not be considered a substitute for same.
-If you feel you or your child is unable to cope adequately, professional help may be indicated and is available through the Fraser Center.
-Please call for an appointment.
+Please note: While this seminar provides parents with valuable information to help their children cope with the stress of divorce, it is not a therapy or counseling session and should not be considered a substitute for either.
+If you feel you or your child is unable to cope adequately, professional help may be indicated and is available through the Fraser Counseling Center.
+Please contact us for an appointment.

 Location and Schedule

 Schedules may vary due to nationally observed holidays.
 Sessions begin promptly at stated start time.
-Participants should arrive approximately 15 minutes early to check in and must bring $45 cash, money order, debit or credit card (no personal checks), payable to the Fraser Center.
+Participants should arrive approximately 15 minutes early to check in and must bring $45 cash, money order, debit or credit card (no personal checks), payable to the Fraser Counseling Center.
+After satisfactorily completing the seminar, each participant will receive a certificate that may be presented to the court to confirm attendance.
 Certificates are not issued to late arrivals.
-After satisfactorily completing the seminar, each participant will receive a certificate which will confirm attendance to the court.
 Child care is NOT provided.
 Please do not bring children to the seminar.